Aqwerty321/ai_hackathon_judge/README.md

    ```powershell
    pip install -r requirements.txt
    ```
-   This pulls in pytest for the suite plus pylint and radon for the Stage 4 code analyzer.
+   This pulls in pytest for the suite, pylint + radon for the Stage 4 code analyzer, and pandas + Jinja2 for Stage 5 reporting.
 2. Run the sample pipeline:
    ```powershell
    python -m ai_judge.main